 The Peer Review Group (PRG) oversees the Global Forum’s peer reviews in relation to the EOIR Standard.
-It consists of 30 members of the Global Forum.
-The PRG is currently chaired by Singapore (Ms Huey Min Chia-Tern), assisted by four Vice-Chairs (Cayman Islands, India, Sweden and the United States).
+It consists of 30 Global Forum members.
+The PRG is currently chaired by Belgium, assisted by four Vice-Chairs (Cayman Islands, India, Sweden and the United States).
 The PRG meets three to four times a year to discuss and approve the peer review reports and proposals on other matters related to the review of the EOIR Standard, which are then submitted for adoption by the Global Forum.

 The Automatic Exchange of Information Peer Review Group (APRG) was recently established to take forward the work on peer reviews against the AEOI standard previously carried out by the AEOI Group.
 Its main tasks include drawing conclusions on the legal frameworks of the Global Forum members that have committed to implement the standard with a specific date and put domestic legislations in place (AEOI Peers), and assessing their effective implementation in practice.

-The APRG is comprised of 34 members from the AEOI Peers and 3 additional members (Georgia, Uganda and the United States) involved in its work to the extent it relates to confidentiality and data safeguards.
-The APRG is chaired by Canada (Mr Bruce Snider), assisted by two Vice-Chairs (Jersey and the United Kingdom).
-It has a two-year mandate running to the end of 2021 when the first round of AEOI effectiveness reviews are due to be completed.
+The APRG is comprised of 30 members from the AEOI Peers and three additional members (Georgia, Uganda and the United States) involved in its work to the extent it relates to confidentiality and data safeguards.
+The APRG is chaired by India, assisted by two Vice-Chairs (New Zealand and Switzerland).
+It has a mandate running to the end of 2025 when the second round of AEOI peer reviews are due to be completed.
 The APRG meets three to four times a year to discuss and approve peer review reports, which are then submitted to the AEOI Peers for adoption.

 The Global Forum created the Peer Review Group (PRG) and the Automatic Exchange of Information Peer Review Group (APRG) to take forward its technical work to ensure the effective implementation of its standards.
 The main work of the PRG and the APRG is to oversee the peer reviews in relation to the tax transparency standards.